 Over the next few weeks, we will be providing “sneak peek” articles about Jesus, My Rabbi in the form of discussions with some of the Torah Club team.
 This week, Boaz Michael is our guest, and he is going to share with us about the mission and vision of this new study.

 Torah Club Staff: We are in the second year of the new Torah Club.
-Currently, there are 500 Torah Clubs worldwide.
+Currently, there are more than 600 Torah Clubs worldwide.
 Did you expect to have that many Torah Clubs this soon?

 Boaz: I am always disappointed that my expectations are never met.
 To me, the ideas that we represent (the authority of the Bible, the contextual reading of the Bible, reconnecting Jesus faith back to the Jewish foundations) seems like a simple topic that everyone should get.
 I am happy that we have 500 clubs, but honestly, I’m surprised that we don’t have more because every Christian should be excited about this stuff.